 - ~ – it will allow you to change the case of a specific character

-For running the above-mentioned commands, you need to be in the “command mode”.
-Vi editor is case-sensitive and each command has its meaning so you need to make sure that you enter the right command.
-You can also use a, A, o for getting into the insert mode.
+To run the above commands, you need to be in “command mode.”
+Vi editor is case-sensitive, and each command has its meaning, so you must ensure that you enter the right command.
+You can also use a, A, or o to get into the insert mode.

 - k – it allows you to move the cursor up